m-Py/anticlust-code/2_Simulation_Study/README.md

   on the 10,000 data sets), execute all of the commands in the script "2-Call-Methods.R".
 This will not reproduce the results exactly because most methods rely on random number generation.
-- To just reproduce the analysis reported in the paper, exectute all commands in the script "3-Compute-Objectives.R" and "4-Aggregate-Results.R".
+- To just reproduce the analysis reported in the paper, execute all commands in the script "3-Compute-Objectives.R" and "4-Aggregate-Results.R".
   Doing so will compute the three objectives reported in the manuscript for each simulation run for each method, and the aggregate the results